mnplone/sdk-js/README.md

 # JavaScript SDK for mnpl.one

 Currently in development.
-Not all the methods from [documentation](https://docs.mnpl.one) are available yet.
+All the methods from [documentation](https://docs.mnpl.one) are already available but not stable.

 ### Current progress